Women Executives From Multifamily Industry Discuss Leadership, Opportunities

-According to IBM’s report, only 1 in 4 organizations said advancing women is a top 10 business priority, and fewer respondents this year compared to 2019 said, “they expected their organizations would significantly improve gender parity over the next 5 years.”
+According to IBM’s report, only 1 in 4 organizations said advancing women is a top 10 business priority.
+Fewer respondents this year compared to 2019 said, “they expected their organizations would significantly improve gender parity over the next 5 years.”

-But Anderson pushed that the industry, “needs to have powerhouse women on their boards and in the executive offices.”
+But Anderson pushed that the industry “needs powerhouse women on their boards and in the executive offices.”
 Which may mean individuals need to take on these ambitions themselves.
 “Ask for advancement – it won’t just be gifted to you.
 Tell yourself, ‘I deserve this!’ ”

 French agreed that leading companies are those that continue to, “allow women the space to grow.”

 During the webinar’s conclusion, the panelists were each asked to look back on their careers.
 Knowing what they know now, what was one thing that they wished they’d known then?
 What advice would they give their younger selves?